-Alleviating the special education teacher and SISP shortage will require a multi-faceted approach.
-The shortage is exacerbated in two ways.
-Districts struggle to:
+Alleviating the special education teacher and SISP shortage requires a multi-faceted approach.
+Mitigation efforts focus on the two factors that exacerbate shortages:

-Comprehensive retention strategies for special education teachers and SISP.
-[Coming Soon]
+Comprehensive retention strategies for special education teachers and SISPs.

 Policy recommendations focused on identifying schools’ needs, professional licensure and accreditation, increasing funding, and professional development can help local, state and federal policymakers to recruit and retain special education teachers and SISP.

 NCPSSERS meets on the second Thursday of January, March, May, September, and November and has benefitted greatly from presentations provided by experts from around the country.
 Perhaps your school district or state agency could also benefit from these recorded presentations:

 - Accessing apprenticeships by National Center for Grow Your Own

 - South Carolina’s CREATE program, a grow your own collaborative effort between the South Carolina Department of Education, local education agencies, and 15 colleges